Purchase XJA2/436 Hops

 Experienced brewers have chosen the following hop varieties as substitutions of XJA2/436:

 Is XJA2/436 available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the XJA2/436 hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!